-- 8.1 The NPPF stipulates that altering the boundaries of the existing Green Belt must be done through new or updated local plans and "exceptional circumstances" are required.
-Exceptional circumstances should be "fully evidenced and justified, through the preparation or updating of plans."
-The NPPF states that, before Green Belt boundaries are redrawn, an authority must demonstrate that it has "examined all other reasonable options for meeting its identified need for development", including making use of brownfield land, increasing the density of existing settlements and exploring whether neighbouring authorities can help meet its need.
-However, the NPPF does not define which circumstances can be considered exceptional. - 8.2 The December 2019 judgement dismissing the High Court challenge to Guildford Borough Council's Local Plan, which de-allocated three major sites from the Surrey towns' Green Belt, provides some clarification on exceptional circumstances.
-The judge, Sir Duncan Ouseley, concluded that "exceptional circumstances" is a less stringent test than applied to planning applications for development that would normally be seen as inappropriate in the Green Belt, which requires "very special circumstances."
-Furthermore, the judge ruled that no more than one individual circumstance was needed.
-In addition, the judge stated "exceptional circumstances can be found in the accumulation or combination of circumstances, of varying natures, which entitle the decision-maker, in the rational exercise of a planning judgement, to say that the circumstances are sufficiently exceptional to warrant altering the Green Belt boundary". - 8.3 The Wyre Forest District Housing Need Study (2018) highlights Wyre Forest District's housing need to be at least 5,520 homes to 2036 (based on 276 dwellings per annum).
+- 8.5 The Wyre Forest District Housing Need Study (2018) highlights Wyre Forest District's housing need to be at least 5,520 homes to 2036 (based on 276 dwellings per annum).
 The Plan aims to provide at least 5,520 homes and 487 care home/institutional spaces until 2036, and it sets out where these should go.
 The Council has produced a Housing Topic Paper (June 2020) which explains the justification for the district's housing requirement that has been calculated as 276 dwellings per annum.
 The 276 dpa housing requirement has been calculated giving weight to the 2016 household projections, as opposed to adopting the 2014 household projections and 'Standard Method' which would give a lower figure of 248 dpa.
 However, even if using the lower figure this would still necessitate Green Belt land release.
 The Council is committed to meeting its housing requirement in full, plus ensuring an appropriate degree of 'headroom' (c15%) between the requirement figure and the capacity of sites allocated to meet the requirement to ensure the Plan remains robust and flexible (the Housing Topic Paper (June 2020) provides the justification for this).
-Having undertaken a comprehensive review of the Green Belt together with a full analysis of other relevant evidence, it is clear that the Council cannot physically accommodate all this development need within its existing urban areas. - 8.4 The NPPF is clear that housing need (market and affordable) must be met.
-Through the findings of the Sustainability Appraisal and in taking these findings on board, the Council has considered realistic alternative options through its Local Plan review and the Duty to Co-operate.
-Existing urban areas and non-Green Belt land has been considered, but existing Green Belt land is required to meet the District's housing needs, including identified needs for affordable housing, in sustainable locations.
+Having undertaken a comprehensive review of the Green Belt together with a full analysis of other relevant evidence, it is clear that the Council cannot physically accommodate all this development need within its existing urban areas. - 8.6 The NPPF is clear that housing need (market and affordable) must be met.
+Through the findings of the Sustainability Appraisal and in taking these findings on board, the Council has considered realistic alternative options through its Local Plan review and the Duty to Co-operate (see Section 6).
+Existing urban areas and non-Green Belt land has been considered as part of the SA Report (SD04, SD04a-b), the HELAA (HOU04, HOU04Aa-d) and the Site Selection Paper (SSP01, SSP01a-b) but existing Green Belt land is required to meet the District's housing needs, including identified needs for affordable housing, in sustainable locations.